 One of the best ways to try out trading the financial markets is to open a free Demo account at AvaTrade.
 Below is a step-by-step guide on how to do that, with additional tips on how to get your virtual trading off to a good start.
 We’ll cover:

-Just click the link found here to head directly to the AvaTrade Demo account registration page and sign up for risk-free, virtual trading.
+Just click here to head directly to the AvaTrade Demo account registration page and sign up for risk-free, virtual trading.
+Once you click, you will be greeted with a following screen.

 Registering through the dedicated Demo Account link involves entering in the minimal amount of information.
 It really is as simple as inputting some basic information such as phone numbers and email addresses into the registration page.